irazasyed/phpci-installer/README.md

 ### Installation

 1. SSH into your Laravel Homestead Box (`homestead ssh`) and `cd` into Code/Projects Directory.
-2. `$ curl -sS http://lk.gd/phpci-install | sh` Follow the on-screen instructions.
+2. `$ curl -sSL http://lk.gd/phpci-install | bash` Follow the on-screen instructions.
 3. Open the `/etc/hosts` file on your main machine and add `192.168.10.10 phpci.app` where `192.168.10.10` is the default IP of your homestead box.
 4. Go to [http://phpci.app](http://phpci.app)
 5. (Optional) You can follow the [PHPCI wiki](https://github.com/Block8/PHPCI/wiki) for other configurations.